opennode/waldur-core/docs/guide/monitoring-as-a-service.rst

 Provisioning flow
 *****************

-NodeConductor requires a separate template group for advanced monitoring that contains 2 templates:
+Waldur requires a separate template group for advanced monitoring that contains 2 templates:

 - OpenStack VM template - describing provision details of a new VM with Zabbix;